C0mposer/Spyro-1-Practice-Rom/wiki/08-visualizer-settings.md

 ## Theatre Mode

-A full camera keyframing system for creating cinematic shots.
+A suite of content creations tools, including a full camera keyframing system for creating cinematic shots.

 ### Overview

 Set up to **16 keyframes**, each storing a camera position and angle.
-The camera interpolates smoothly between them on playback.
+The camera moves smoothly between them on playback.

 ### Adding Keyframes